 NOTE: Scenes to not automatically reference every plugin in the rack file.
 For example, if you create a scene and then add a new plugin, the existing scene will not automatically contain any information about the new plugin.
 In this case, the rack editor will display a message "(plugin not configured in scene...)".
 If you wish to add this plugin to the current scene you may either update the scene or trim the rack (File|Trim) to update all scenes.

 In the lower left corner are two buttons to reorder buses and instruments.
-Click to switch to reorder mode and drag the instrument and bus modules up or down to reorder.
+Click one to open a dialog allowing you to change the order of modules.

 NOTE: when you change the order of modules, forte must save, close, and reopen the rack file.